joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/19/briefing/ukraine-talks-britain-covid-activision.html?searchResultPosition=1

 **N.Y.
 Attorney General Outlines Pattern of Possible Fraud at Trump Business**\
-`The attorney general, Letitia James, released new details of her investigation into whether the company misrepresented the value of its assets, but her office did not file a lawsuit.`\
+`The attorney general, Letitia James, released new details of her investigation as she argued for the need to question Donald J. Trump and two of his children under oath.`\
 https://nytimes.com/2022/01/18/nyregion/trump-organization-fraud-letitia-james.html?searchResultPosition=2

 **Mapping a First Look at Tonga’s Devastation After the Volcano Eruption**\